Bira/octopus-carnival/_posts/2022-12-01-bitterstrike.md

 within 5 squares hits them with an attack.
 As a free action, they deal 10 automatic cold damage to the enemy and push them 2 squares.
 Bitterstrike's vengeance is more forceful and yeets the offender 7 squares instead.
-This makes them all perfect to fight on maps that include hazardous cold based terrain like frozen bodies of water or snow-covered pits.
+This makes them all perfect to fight on maps that include hazardous cold-based terrain like bodies of icy water or snow-covered pits.

 ### Bitterstrike